shotstack/node-demos/README.md

 - **s3.js** -
     Sends a rendered video to an AWS S3 bucket and excludes it from Shotstack.
 Requires an AWS account and correctly configured bucket (see: https://community.shotstack.io/t/s3-permission-issue/397).

+### Generative AI examples

+- **create-api/text-to-image.js** -
+    Generate an image using the Shotstack text-to-image provider.

 ### Installation